threefoldfoundation/info_sdk/src/gettingstarted/getting_on_stellar.md

 ### How to get a Stellar account in the 3Bot Connect app

-A list of available Stellar wallets can be found [here](https://www.stellar.org/ecosystem/projects?tab=wallets#directory).

 Accounts need to be activated on the Stellar network.
 You can do this doing the following steps :
 - push the activation button